UPDATES: For a copy of our article “Ten Lessons Learned About Property Eco-Asset Value”, click here.

-Development and sale of mitigation credits offers opportunities to earn revenue that can add to the business bottom line or help offset operating costs.
-Sale prices for mitigation credits have compared favorably against more traditional commodities such as corn, cattle and even gold.
+Sale prices for mitigation credits have compared favorably with traditional commodities such as corn, cattle and even gold.

 EASI has the experience and know how to help you all along the way — including our specialized ability to accurately forecast potential earnings from future mitigation credit sales based on detailed price and demand indicators.